Cooler weather doesn’t have to mean the end of outdoor dining — and this season on Long Island, it won't.

 GO FOR ATMOSPHERIC PIZZA

-Cena 081 (103 Post Ave., Westbury): Its outdoor patio offers an eyeful of attractions, from a moderately-sized waterfall to a wood-burning oven that churns out calzones, focaccia and pizza, including a Buffalo chicken bacon pizza, "Quattro Stagioni," with capicollo, anchovies, olives and mushrooms, and an artichoke, spinach, Gorgonzola pizza.
+Cena 081 (103 Post Ave., Westbury): Its outdoor patio offers an eyeful of attractions, from a moderately sized waterfall to a wood-burning oven that churns out calzones, focaccia and pizza, including a Buffalo chicken bacon pizza, "Quattro Stagioni," with capicollo, anchovies, olives and mushrooms, and an artichoke, spinach, Gorgonzola pizza.
 About 20 tables make up the area, which features light music, some standing heaters and a fire pit.
-A cooler-weather lounge will occupy the space just outside of the restaurant’s back door.
+A lounge occupies the space just outside of the restaurant’s back door.
 More info: 516-385-3795.